tomviering/Github-Capstone/lessons/09_branches.md

 ## Making changes (commits) to your new branch

 Making a change to a branch is just like making a change to `main`.
 Let's give it a try.
 Navigate to the `Changes` tab on the left and then click the button to `Open the repository in your external editor`.
-Go to your `README.md` and add this line under the first header and save the readme file:
+Go to your `pipeline.py` file in the `code` folder and add a comment at the top of the file (after the imports) to indicate this is an experimental version:

 ```
-This line of code was introduced in the lesson on branches!
+# Experimental branch: testing new features
 ```

+Save the file.

 <p align="center">
   <img src="../img/9.GHD_change_readme.png" width="800">